hexatomic/hexatomic/docs/dev/src/maintenance/licensing/README.md

 We use the Citation File Format Maven plugin to document Hexatomic's dependencies, their licenses, and their citation information.
+The plugin is run during the [continuous integration release workflow](../continuous-integration/#release-workflow).
 This plug-in provides two goals, which can be executed to update the third-party dependency information.
 Since our external dependencies are currently collected by the `org.corpus_tools.hexatomic` feature, you have to execute the following Maven commands in the `features/org.corpus_tools.hexatomic` folder.